-Are your allergy symptoms getting you down?
-Does it feel like you have tried everything and nothing seems to work?
+Are your hay fever allergy symptoms getting you down?
+Does it feel like you have tried every hay fever treatment, and nothing seems to work?
 You aren’t alone.
-For some people, the stubborn symptoms of hay fever and other allergies can have a profound effect on daily life.
-We stock a range of prescription-strength medicines to help ease and manage your hay fever and allergy.
-All you need to do is fill in one of our online consultations!
+For some people, the stubborn symptoms of hay fever and other allergies can have a profound effect on daily life and finding the most appropriate treatment can some times be trial and error.
+We sell online a wide range of prescription allergy eye drops like Optilast, allergy tablets like Fexofenadine and nasal sprays such as Dymista and Avamys to help ease and manage your symptoms.
+Why not try Travelpharm to help you control your hay fever, UK or abroad this Summer.

 The pollen that causes hay fever will vary from one person to another, and also depend on geographical location.
 The amount of pollen that is in the air will have a direct effect on how bad your hay fever symptoms will be.